OrderAndCh4oS/dumb-typebox-openapi-autogen-nextjs/README.md

-# NextJS TypeBox AJV to OpenAPI Spec
+# Dumb Typebox Openapi Autogen with NextJS

 A simple Next.js project that shows how to use TypeBox, AJV, and OpenAPI together to build better APIs.